The compendium

 Read full article

-Patola sarees utilize a meticulous double-ikat process, where both warp and weft threads are tie-dyed before weaving.
-Their geometric precision is unmatched.
-These pure silks should be gently hand washed or dry cleaned and are treasured bridal attire.
+A meticulous double-ikat process where both warp and weft are tie-dyed before weaving.
+Geometric precision without equal — treasured bridal attire.

 Read full article